Concise tensors of minimal border rank: Dictionaries for -generic, binding, and -generic tensors satisfying Strassen's equations for minimal border rank

 In this subsection we introduce the language of modules and the ADHM correspondence.
 This extra structure will have several advantages: it provides more invariants for tensors, it enables us to apply theorems in the commutative algebra literature to the study of tensors, and perhaps most importantly, it will enable us to utilize deformation theory.

-Let $\tilde E\subseteq \tend(C)$ be a space of endomorphsims that contains $\Id_C$ and consists of pairwise commuting endomorphsims.
+Let $\tilde E\subseteq \tend(C)$ be a space of endomorphisms that contains $\Id_C$ and consists of pairwise commuting endomorphisms.
 Fix a decomposition $\tilde E = \langle\Id_C\rangle \oplus E$.
 A canonical such decomposition is obtained by requiring that the elements of $E$ are traceless.
 To eliminate ambiguity, we will use this decomposition, although in the proofs we never make use of the fact that $E\subseteq\fsl(C)$.
 Let $S = \Sym E$ be a polynomial ring in $\dim E = \aaa - 1$ variables.
-By the ADHM correspondence \cite{MR598562}, as utilized in~\cite[\S3.2]{jelisiejew2021components} we define the \emph{module associated to $E$} to be the $S$-module $\ul{C}$ which is the vector space $C$ with multiplication by an element $X\in E$ given by $X\cdot c := X(c)$.
+By the ADHM correspondence \cite{MR598562}, as utilized in~\cite[\S3.2]{jelisiejew2021components} we define the \emph{module associated to $E$} to be the $S$-module $\ul{C}$ which is the vector space $C$ with action of $S$ defined as follows: let $e_1\hd e_{\aaa-1}$ be a basis of $E$, write $S=\BC[y_1\hd y_{\aaa-1}]$, define $y_j(c):=e_j(c)$, and extend to an action of the polynomial ring.

 It follows from~\cite[\S3.4]{jelisiejew2021components} that $\tilde E$ is a limit of simultaneously diagonalizable spaces if and only if $\ul{C}$ is a limit of \emph{semisimple modules}, which, by definition, are $S$-modules of the form $N_1\oplus N_2 \oplus \ldots \oplus N_{ m }$ where $\dim N_{ h } = 1$ for every $ h $.
 The limit is taken in the {\it Quot scheme}, see~\cite[\S3.2 and Appendix]{jelisiejew2021components} for an introduction, and~\cite[\S5]{MR2222646}, \cite[\S9]{MR1481486} for classical sources.
 The Quot scheme will not be used until \S\ref{twonew}.